joshuaSweetkindSinger/table_io/README.md

 and w.each is an enumeration of the same.
    Since this is a text representation of the table, the initial characters in the sequence *will* be the table's column header, which defines the column names and column order of the table.

-### Instantiable Classes
-The top-level instantiable classes are `DelimitedReader`, `DelimitedWriter`, `JsonReader`, `JsonWriter`, `XmlReader`, and `XmlWriter`.

-## Pipes
-All file processing is done with pipes.
-See `pipe.rb'.
-Readers, writers, and other stream processors are chained together in order to transform an initial input file into an altered, filtered version of the file in another format, with each processor in the chain performing a single task.
-Such a chain is called a "pipe", and the readers and writers defined in this project support piping via the pipe() method, and the synonymous >> operator.
-See the examples in `examples/examples.rb`.

-All pipes must begin with a SourceFile object at their "left edge" and must end with a SinkFile object at their "right edge".
-The SinkFile object is what commands the action.
-It has a run() method that triggers the pipe and begins pulling elements through it to be written to the SinkFile's output file.

-Every StreamProcessor object in a pipe, except for the final SinkFile object, must define an each() method that produces the elements of its enumeration as a function of its input stream.